tengku-21/MiniERPSystem/README.md

 ### Concerns

 I've done this on Sunday.
-Since i got only one day of creating this there are few compremise that I just pass through.
+Since i got only one day of creating this there are few compromise that I just pass through.

 1. On GET routes, usually you want to add pagination and limit queries.
 You don't want your 'GET' all routes to be query large datasets from database.
 So GET all response suppose to have meta(pagination, limit).
 Not just for resource management but also make it easier for the front end to be setup.